 Archiving will achieve the following:

-Below is a list of differing storage technologies which we could utilise to provide an archive.
+Below is a list of differing storage technologies which we could utilize to provide an archive.
 Storage technologies and archive life of media.

 Access speeds and energy consumption of the devices.